Vanessa Bryant Names 4 LASD Deputies Accused Of Sharing Photos From Kobe Bryant Crash Site In Lawsuit

 The suit alleges that Mejia obtained multiple photographs of the Bryants’ remains, stored them on his personal cell phone and shared them with at least two individuals — including a female deputy at the scene and Cruz.

-Cruz, according to the lawsuit, was a trainee deputy at the time and shared the photos with multiple people, including several members of the public and Russell.
+Cruz, according to the lawsuit, was a trainee deputy at the time and shared the photos with multiple people, including his niece, patrons at a bar, a bartender and Russell.

 According to the lawsuit, Versales obtained the photos and saved them to his personal cell phone before sharing them with several other department personnel, including Mejia.